nagasudhirpulla/taming_python/blog/skills/oracle_instantclient.md

-## Skill - Oracle Instant Client installation in windows
+## Skill - Oracle Instant Client installation in Windows

 [Table of Contents](https://nagasudhir.blogspot.com/2020/04/taming-python-table-of-contents.html)
 <hr/>
 In this post we will install Oracle Instant Client that enables communication between python scripts and Oracle database.